Open-EO/openeo-python-client/docs/udf.rst

     :caption: ``udf-code.py``
     :emphasize-lines: 5

-    from openeo.udf import XarrayDataCube
+    import xarray

-    def apply_datacube(cube: XarrayDataCube, context: dict) -> XarrayDataCube: array = cube.get_array()
+    def apply_datacube(cube: xarray.DataArray, context: dict) -> xarray.DataArray:
-        array.values = 0.0001 * array.values
+        cube.values = 0.0001 * cube.values
         return cube

 Some details about this UDF script:

-- line 1: We import :py:class:`~openeo.udf.xarraydatacube.XarrayDataCube` to use as type annotation of the UDF function.
+- line 1: We import `xarray` as we use this as exchange format.
 - line 3: We define a function named ``apply_datacube``,
-  which receives and returns a :py:class:`~openeo.udf.xarraydatacube.XarrayDataCube` instance.
+  which receives and returns a :py:class:`~xarray.DataArray` instance.
   We follow here the :py:meth:`~openeo.udf.udf_signatures.apply_datacube()` UDF function signature.
-- line 4: ``cube`` (a :py:class:`~openeo.udf.xarraydatacube.XarrayDataCube` object) is a thin wrapper around the data of the chunk we are currently processing.
-  We use :py:meth:`~openeo.udf.xarraydatacube.XarrayDataCube.get_array()` to get this data, which is an ``xarray.DataArray`` object.
-- line 5: Because our scaling operation is so simple, we can transform the ``xarray.DataArray`` values in-place.
+- line 4: Because our scaling operation is so simple, we can transform the ``xarray.DataArray`` values in-place.
-- line 6: Consequently, because the values were updated in-place, we don't have to build a new :py:class:`~openeo.udf.xarraydatacube.XarrayDataCube` object and can just return the (in-place updated) ``cube`` object again.
+- line 5: Consequently, because the values were updated in-place, we can return the same xarray object.

 Workflow script
 ----------------